pateketrueke/yrv/README.md

 ## Components

-> You MUST declare at least, one top-level `Router` to boostrap the bindings.
+> You MUST declare at least, one top-level `Router` to setup the bindings.

 ### `<Router {path} {nofallback} />`

-This component will hold any given routes as children, path is always derived parent ones.
+This component will hold any given routes as children, path is always derived from parent ones.

 Available props: